-A domestic cat (Felis catus and Prionailurus bengalensis x Felis catus) is one that has an owner, is microchipped, kept, fed and housed by humans.
-These animals are regulated under the Animal Management (Cats and Dogs) Act 2008 and Brisbane City Council's local laws.
+A domestic cat (Felis catus and Prionailurus bengalensis x Felis catus) is one that has an owner, is microchipped, and is kept and fed by humans.

 Problems caused by non-domestic cats